-This page forms our disclosure policy, to which Context will adhere for the disclosure of vulnerabilities to vendors and to the general public.
+This statement forms our disclosure policy, to which Context will adhere for the disclosure of vulnerabilities to vendors and to the general public.
 This policy only covers vulnerabilities that have been identified outside of client contracts and engagements.
-Where vulnerabilities are identified during a client engagement, Context will work with the client and their requirements throughout the disclosure process.
+Where vulnerabilities are identified during a client engagement, Context will work with the client, and their requirements, throughout the disclosure process.
 Our Responsible Disclosure policy is designed to allow for vulnerabilities to be disclosed and fixed by vendors whilst minimising the risk that the vulnerability poses to our clients and to other users.

 When disclosing issues to a vendor, Context will make every reasonable attempt to contact the vendor with details of the vulnerability.
 Where vendors are unresponsive, Context may elect to disclose details of the vulnerability in accordance with the above time scales.

 Exceptions to this policy may arise, in which event Context will work with the vendor on a case by case basis.